 Social and economic disparities are increasing at the regional level, especially in Central and Eastern Europe (CEE), making it unclear whether current regional policies along the catchwords of innovation and competitiveness are helping to achieve more convergence between regions or if they are actually even contributing to the growing disparities.
 This issue raises the question: are policy-makers in CEE regions referring to an inaccurate conceptualisation of innovation which is not adapted to the CEE context, i.e. their particular historical, economic and social circumstances?
-There is the need for a revised conceptualisation of innovation policy in CEE, in order to understand how it may affect the reinforcement of peripheries.
+There is the need for a revised conceptualisation of innovation as it is used in current regional innovation policy in CEE, in order to understand how it may affect the reinforcement of peripheries.